Published 2014-01-12.

 SBT Project Setup lecture.

-We will clone into a directory called eitherExercise
+We will clone into a directory called eitherExercise.

 $ git clone https://github.com/mslinn/sbtTemplate.git eitherExercise